Education on the Move

 The origins of this initiative is through research Britt Vegsund, Municipal Physical Activity Leader with the Municipality of the District of Lunenburg, conducted in Oslo, Norway in the fall of 2017.

 Through interviews and school visits Britt researched how Norwegians support and integrate physical activity into their school day.
 As part of her trip she came across the Active Smarter Kids initiative.
-Given its simple and low-cost approach ASK appears to be a model that could work in Nova Scotian schools.
+Given its simple, low-cost approach ASK appears to be a model that could work in Nova Scotian schools.
 As such Britt and her project collaborators will be piloting ASK in two schools during the 2018-19 school year in the South Shore Regional Centre for Education.
 The pilot is in the early stages of design and implementation.
 Results and learnings will be shared as the pilot progresses

 What is Active Smarter Kids (ASK)?